VijayaDurgaN/data-security-exercise/README.md

 - Security and Privacy in Data Engineering (follow the [Quickstart](#quickstart) guide and follow along with the video)
 - Use the example Databricks notebook to get started, try to recreate the same steps in Spark, how would you do it?
-- If you get stuck or want to compare notes, please look at the hints in the solutions folder.
-There is a notebook with one way to solve the same steps (see: Security and Privacy in Data Engineering - Spark Version).
+- If you get stuck or want to compare notes, please look at the solutions in the hidden cells in notebook.

 ### Extra Materials
 - Generating Example Data notebook (this should not be required to use and has additional software dependencies)